 - 1. Technical assistance regarding CVSSD E-Grants can be obtained by: - a.
 Accessing Form Instructions in the Request for Application section of the Application menu; - b.
 Using the CVSSD E-Grant Applicant User Guide; - c.
-Contacting one of the CVSSD Fund Coordinators listed on page vi for assistance with the application contents; - d.
-Contacting the system Help Desk for system technical assistance, which is available: Monday - Friday 7am to 5pm, Pacific Standard Time, at 1-866-449-1425 or email azhelpdesk@agatesoftware.com.; - Applications must be submitted electronically through the CVSSD E-Grants system.
-The application is due on Tuesday, July 9, 2019, by 11:59 p.m., Pacific Standard Time.
-The application will not be accessible after the above mentioned time.
-Once an application is submitted it will become a "readonly" document and cannot be changed. - CVSSD staff will not be available to assist an applicant after 5:00 pm on Tuesday, July 2, 2019. - 3.
+Contacting one of the CVSSD Fund Coordinators listed on page vi for assistance with the application contents; - Contacting the system Help Desk for system technical assistance, which is available: Monday Friday 7am to 5pm, Pacific Standard Time, at 1-866-449-1425 or email azhelpdesk@agatesoftware.com.; - Applications must be submitted electronically through the CVSSD E-Grants system.
+The application is due on Wednesday, August 26, 2020 by 11:59 p.m., Pacific Standard Time.
+The application will not be accessible after the above-mentioned time.
+Once an application is submitted it will become a "read-only" document and cannot be changed. - 3.
+CVSSD staff will not be available to assist an applicant after 5:00 pm on Wednesday, August 26th, 2020. - 3.
 Late applications will NOT be accepted.
 For information on Submitting your Application see the CVSSD E-Grants Applicant User Guide. - 4.
-The CVSSD staff will respond to questions with respect to RFA clarifications and the VOCA competitive and non-competitive grant process.
+The CVSSD staff will respond to questions with respect to RFA clarifications and the VOCA competitive grant process.
 However, CVSSD staff cannot review and edit competitive grant applications before they are submitted.